Healthcare Fraud Defense & Anti-Kickback Statute Defense

 Federal healthcare fraud investigations often run for months or years before charges are filed.
 These investigations are frequently covert.
 The government does not always announce that you are a target.
 But there are warning signs, and recognizing them early is critical.

 Common indicators include receipt of a grand jury subpoena for records, a Civil Investigative Demand from the DOJ Civil Division, or a request for documents from HHS-OIG or a UPIC auditor.
-Federal agents—such as FBI or HHS-OIG—may contact a provider’s employees, former employees, or business associates for interviews.
-CMS may also impose prepayment review or revoke billing privileges as a precursor to a law-enforcement investigation.
+Federal agents may contact a provider’s employees, former employees, or business associates for interviews.
+CMS may impose prepayment review or revoke billing privileges as a precursor to a law-enforcement investigation.

 Less obvious signs also matter.
 A former employee may have filed a qui tam whistleblower complaint under seal.
 Those cases are investigated in secret.
 A provider will not know about a sealed qui tam complaint until the government intervenes or the seal is lifted.
 A sudden departure by a key employee, unusual questions from a billing contractor, or an unexplained audit request can all suggest that a whistleblower has come forward.